beamyyl/beamwm/README.md

 sudo nixos-rebuild switch
 ```

-After this, you can run beamwm via any Display Manager or via xinit
+After this, you can run beamwm via any Display Manager or via xinit.
 Here's an example .xinitrc file:
 ```bash
 exec beamwm